-As a full-time student, you’ll study on-campus in Boston, taking three to four courses per semester during the day or in the evening.
-You’ll complete your degree in as few as 12 months (or 16 with a summer vacation).
+As a full-time student, you'll study on-campus in Boston, taking three to four courses per semester in the evening with limited daytime class options available.
+You'll complete your degree in as few as 12 months (or 16 with a summer vacation).

 Full-time study is F-1 visa compliant.
 If you're an international student, you can study on our Boston campus.
 You may also become eligible to apply to work in the United States for up to 12 months after graduation via Optional Practical Training (OPT).

-Evening courses are offered at either 5:20 pm or 7:20 pm on weekdays, with the option to take up to two courses 100% online—a feature few master’s programs offer.
+Evening courses are offered at either 5:20 pm or 7:20 pm on weekdays.

 You'll design your MS x with choices and flexibility, customizing your core coursework and selecting one of 13 in-demand concentrations.
 Whether you want to elevate your existing business skillset or gain foundational knowledge of business practices, your curriculum will amplify your prior experience.
 This flexibility ensures you'll acquire the specific skills you need to chart your path.
 Select your courses based on a combination of course availability and your interests.